Forex / Cryptos

-The London Interbank Offered Rate (LIBOR) is one of the most important financial benchmarks in the world today for setting interest rates between banks and – consequently – for clients, retail and institutional.
+The London Interbank Offered Rate (LIBOR) is one of the most important financial benchmarks in the world today for setting The cost of accessing money not owned. rates between banks and – consequently – for clients, retail and institutional.

 That is a major reason why its manipulation is still considered in a scandal of endemic proportions that has not yet been resolved.

 Why Manipulate Interest?

 By manipulating the LIBOR, traders could profit from a specialized form of insider information.